January 6 – 21, 2017 (Summer)

 Stuff of interest

 Internet was basically unavailable for the duration of the cruise.
 The onboard wifi packages were prohibitively expensive, and our course kept us too far from shore for decent reception.
 We had some coverage in Argentinian ports leftover from our Buenos Aires SIMs↗; in Chile, we tried to get chips early so we could hit the ground running in Santiago.
 Our first attempt flopped in Puerto Chacabuco when we purchased an Entel SIM↗ from a mini mart.
 We didn’t realize until after paying that it didn’t come in a nano-size punch-out.
 Kevin borrowed a set of scissors from the shop’s proprietor and surgeried the SIM down to size (much to her amazement).
 But it didn’t come with any credit.
-In Puerto Montt we found an actual Entel shop and learned we just needed to purchase credit from just about any kiosk.
+In Puerto Montt we found an actual Entel shop and learned we just needed to purchase credit from basically any kiosk.

 Laundry wasn’t included or even really an option, save for an expensive and impractical dry cleaning service.
 We ended up hand-washing undergarments and quick-drying shirts in the shower.
 It takes an awful lot of effort to wash a garment by hand!
 But at least the bathroom had a tiny laundry line.
 That helped a little.